ibm-cloud-docs/Cloudant/offerings/learning-center.md

 We saw earlier in this course that JSON only natively models strings, numbers, booleans, objects & arrays.
 A common use-case is to store a date or date/time value in a database.
 Here's some ideas on how that can be achieved with Cloudant.

-The ISO-8601 string format for representing a time time consists of a y-m-dTh:m:s.msTIMEZONE year, month, day, a 'T' character, hour, minute, second, millisecond and time zone .
+The ISO-8601 string format for representing a time consists of a y-m-dTh:m:s.msTIMEZONE year, month, day, a 'T' character, hour, minute, second, millisecond and time zone.

 I always recommend storing dates in the UTC time zone  even if collecting data from different geographies.
 Date stored in this form can easily be transformed into the local time zone  at the front end, but it's usually important to store each user's data in the "same units".

-This string format sorts into date/time order (because the most significant date units are at the front of the string) and can be easily parsed in MapReduce functions
+This string format sorts into date/time order (because the most significant date units are at the front of the string) and can be easily parsed in MapReduce functions.

 Another option is to store the number of milliseconds since 1970-01-01.
 This too is a standard, machine-readable way of representing a date & time.